preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 Sign-off requests rollup block
 *********************************
-There's a block available to be used for listing the Sign-off requests that is sent to the logged in user or a group that the user belongs to.
+There's a block available to be used for listing the sign-off requests that is sent to the logged in user or a group that the user belongs to.

 More information about the block is found here: :doc:`Sign-off requests rollup </blocks/sign-off-requests-rollup-613/index>`